peyrona/mingle/README.md

  **What is the easiest way to start?**

 > "Glue" is the name for the IDE (Integrated Development Environment), it has all you need: an editor, a compiler and an Execution Environment (to execute the compiled code).
-Using Glue you can even "see" what is hapenning inside the Execution Environment (ExEn).
 >
 > So, our recommendation is:
 >
-> 1. Start Glue: for Linux, use "menu.sh"; for other OOSS use their "run_*" file.
+> 1. Start Glue: for Linux, use "menu.sh"; for other OOSS use "run-win.ps1" or "run-mac.sh" file.
-> 2. Open de editor (click the pencil icon at toolbar).
+> 2. Open the editor (click the pencil icon at toolbar).
 > 3. Open an example (under 'examples' folder): they are numbered from easiest to smartest.
 > 4. Take "The Une language.pdf" handbook (under "docs" folder).
 > 5. Read, understand and test.